martasmith/GridImageSearch/README.md

 - [ ] Replace Filter Settings Activity with a lightweight modal overlay
 - [ ] User can zoom or pan images displayed in full-screen detail view

+*Additional improvements not yet implemented:*

+- [ ] Display placeholder for images while loading
+- [ ] Display default image with error message if image detail does not load
+- [ ] Diplay loading indicator

 **Notes:**